Post Season Highlights

 * Tufts team moved a formerly homeless family into permanent housing.
 We fundraised the money needed, then physically moved the family into a permanent home.

-*Kate Roiter Bayard is currently in her ninth year as head coach at Tufts.
-The former Harvard team captain began her coaching career at Yale in 1996.
+*Kate Roiter Bayard enters her 11th year as head coach at Tufts.

 *Bayard has coached her players to All-American status 13 times during her time at Tufts.